|Electronic Resource Licences|

 PsycARTICLES - basic usage terms with link to full agreement 'for sites accessing via EBSCO, OCLC, Ovid or Proquest'.

 PsycINFO - basic usage terms with link to full agreement 'for sites accessing via EBSCO, OCLC, Ovid or Proquest'.

 Regional Business News

 Religion and Philosophy Collection

 SwetsWise - Access via either of the links on the e-resources page.
 Once logged in select 'terms and conditions' from the bottom of the page.

-Taylor & Francis
+Taylor & Francis Online

 ZETOC (Electronic Table of Contents)